Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Reporting and Compliance

-Organizations must demonstrate control over their application portfolio.
+Organizations should demonstrate control over their application portfolio.

 Reporting capabilities support audits and regulatory requirements.